 Determine if the company’s duration be perpetual or continue until dissolved or terminated;

-Specify whether the company will be member managed or manager managed and their respective powers in relation to authorizing various acts, appointing, employing, delegating or contracting with entities or persons for the day-to-day business transactions, and in a manager managed situation, how the manager is elected;
+Operatiing agreement will specify whether the company will be member managed or manager managed and their respective powers in relation to authorizing various acts, appointing, employing, delegating or contracting with entities or persons for the day-to-day business transactions, and in a manager managed situation, how the manager is elected;

 Member Rights / Meetings:

 Operating Agreement provides consent of the members/managers which can be defined herein; however, statutes dictate that for certain actions, consent of all of the members is required which includes the following: